Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Other Related Work

-A recent line of work has greatly improved state-of-the-art results for correlation clustering. \citet{cohen2022correlation} were the first to break the factor 2 for correlation clustering in complete signed graphs.
-A series of subsequent work steadily improved this, culminating in a $(1.437 + \epsilon)$-approximation \cite{cohen2023handling,cao2024understanding, cao2025solving} .
-For general signed graphs, correlation clustering is equivalent to minimum multicut and admits an $\bigO(\log n)$ approximation \cite{demaine2006correlation,charikar2005clustering}.
+CC on complete graphs has been subject to a great number of algorithmic improvements recently.
+In their breakthrough paper, Cohen-Addad et~al. \yrcite{cohen2022correlation} went beyond a 2-approximation.
+Subsequently, a series of papers improved upon this, culminating in a $1.485+\epsilon$-approximation \cite{cohen2023handling,cao2024understanding, cao2025solving} .
+For general graphs, CC is equivalent to Minimum Multicut and admits an $\bigO(\log n)$ approximation \cite{charikar2005clustering,demaine2006correlation}.

+Adriaens \& Apers \yrcite{wwwtestingclust} studied graph property testing in signed graphs, resulting in algorithms for testing both bad-triangle-freeness and clusterability.